Tutorial for Blocks¶

 Examine Entities of Block References¶

-If you just want to examine the entities of a block reference use the
+To just examine the content entities of a block reference use the

 virtual_entities()